The CEO has responsibility for the day-to-day management of the CEFC, assisted by the Executive team and four executive committees:

 Mr Learmonth has more than 20 years' experience as a financier and investor, working across clean energy and major infrastructure projects, as well as social impact investments.

-He joined Social Ventures Australia (SVA) in 2011 to establish its Impact Investing business and raised SVA's first Social Impact fund in 2012.
-Ian structured and launched Australia's first Social Impact Bond and was also instrumental in establishing a dedicated Social and Affordable Housing fund with large super fund HESTA.
+He joined Social Ventures Australia (SVA) in 2011 to establish its Impact Investing business and launched Australia's first Social Impact Bond in 2013.

 Ms Cottrell is an experienced solicitor with some 20 years' experience in the legal field.
 As General Counsel, Ms Cottrell heads the CEFC's legal team, which provides proactive support to the investment and portfolio management teams and more generally provides advice on corporate legal matters to the CEFC.
 Ms Cottrell also provides support to the Board as Corporate Secretary.